Year at a Glance for

 - Application:

-- UBC – Personal Profile and application deadline of December 1st to be considered for scholarships.
+- UBC – Personal Profile and application deadline of December 1 to be considered for scholarships.

 - Scholarships:

-- UBC Entrance Scholarships: December 1 is the deadline for applying for admission and to submit your Personal Profile: https://you.ubc.ca/applying-ubc/blog/scholarships-and-awards/mes-notification/
+- UBC Entrance Scholarships: December 1 is the deadline for applying for admission and to submit your Personal Profile: https://you.ubc.ca/applying-ubc/dates-deadlines/

 - Scholarships:

-- Prepare for Major Entrance Scholarships now
+- Apply for Major Entrance Scholarships

-- Local and District Scholarship Application and the District Authority Awards Application will be available on the WGSS website the first week in December
+- Local and District Scholarship Application and the District Authority Awards Application will be available on the WGSS website the first week in December WGSS Counselling & Careers: Scholarships

 January